 When a student officially withdraws or goes on a school leave, the date on record of a student's withdrawal or leave is calculated based on when the student notifies Hamline of their intent to withdraw or take a leave.
-Alternately their last day of attendance may be used if documented.
-If the withdrawal from all your classes is prior to the term census date (generally after the first 10 days of the semester, or a rolling census date in the case of short/modular courses) it will necessitate the return of all of your financial aid.
-However, if a student is able to document class attendance for each course prior to the term census date, the last date of attendance may be used.
+Alternatively their last day of attendance may be used if documented.
+If the withdrawal from all your classes is prior to the term aid recalculation date (generally after the first 14 days of the semester, or a rolling recalculation date in the case of short/modular courses) it will necessitate the return of all of your financial aid.
+However, if a student is able to document class attendance for each course prior to the term aid recalculations date, the last date of attendance may be used.